Title Tag: Don’t Overlook This Critical Item

 Sometimes, just fixing the title tags of your pages can improve your rankings a lot.
-We see this especially in web sites developed by novices.
-If you’ve created your own web site, you may not have thought about the title tag.
-If that’s the case, your title tags may all be the same — saying something like “Home Page” or “New Page 1”.
+We see this especially in websites developed by novices.
+If you’ve created your own website, you may not have thought about the title tag.
+If that’s the case, yours may all be the same — saying something like “Home Page” or “New Page 1”.
 Title tags like that will only help you if you sell homes or “new pages”.

-The words in your title tags show up as the headline for your listing in the search engine results page (SERP), and changing them to be more appealing or informative to potential customers may result in more click-throughs as well as higher rankings.
+The words in your title tags show up as the headline for your listing on the search engine results page, and changing them to be more appealing or informative to potential customers may result in more click-throughs as well as higher rankings.